dpi/courier/README.md

 Courier bundles an Email channel, and a plugin which links it to Drupal users.

+# Installation

+Courier is primarily an API module.
+You don't typically need to configure the module as dependent modules will do that for you.

+## Optional integration

+__Token__

+It is highly recommended to install the contrib Token module (https://drupal.org/project/token).
+It automatically adds an highly improved token selection interface to message edit forms.

 # Terms

  *  __Channel__: a template entity type.
 The entity type implements